-NOTE 14c.
+NOTE 15c.
 VALUATION OF FINANCIAL INSTRUMENTS CARRIED AT FAIR VALUE

 The valuation of financial instruments has been classified into three levels, according to the quality and reliability of information used to determine fair values.
-The definitions of the levels are detailed below and the table showing the analysis is below.
+The definitions of the levels are detailed below.